Golfers gave their best shot in WPIAL finals

 To their credit, no matter how disappointing the round was, all those young folks I interviewed in the four district championships talked about their round.
 They didn’t mope or sulk.
 I mean, they weren’t turning handstands with delight, but most got a laugh or two when describing a particularly awful shot or series of shots, but all were proud they were playing with the best in the WPIAL.

-So, with Jefferson-Morgan's Kyle Clayton, Geibel Catholic's Claire Konieczny, and GCC's Zambruno twins waiting another couple weeks for the one-day PIAA Individual Championships, attention turns to the boys team tournament, which begins on Monday.
+So, with Jefferson-Morgan’s Kyle Clayton, Geibel Catholic’s Claire Konieczny, and GCC’s Zambruno twins waiting another couple weeks for the one-day PIAA Individual Championships, attention turned to the boys team tournament, which began on Monday.

-Carmichaels and Waynesburg Central get to stay close to home with the Class AA semifinal at Duck Hollow Golf Club.
-Uniontown travels to the Class AAA semifinal at Champion Lakes, while the Belle Vernon boys are in the other Class AAA semi at River Forest.
+Carmichaels and Waynesburg Central got to stay close to home with the Class AA semifinal at Duck Hollow Golf Club.
+Uniontown traveled to the Class AAA semifinal at Champion Lakes, while the Belle Vernon boys were in the other Class AAA semi at River Forest.

 (0) comments